Ancient Indian Secrets to be an Excellent Student!

 “Okay, which means a student has to focus like a crane,” Jose said.

 “Wow!
 It’s unbelievable that our ancestors knew those scientific facts!
-Next one is Swana nidra or sleeping like a dog, right?
-I have heard about it.
+The next one is Swana Nidra or sleeping like a dog, right?
 I have a dog, so I know it takes alert naps (sleep).
 A dog identifies known or unknown visitors even in his nap as it guards the house.
 Similarly, a student should be always vigilant, that’s what you meant, right?”

 “What’s the next quality, Uday?”

 “Yes, it always good to eat less for your body too – today’s kids are fat or obese due to eating junk food.
-According to a new research, adults who consume 2100-6000 calories a day have twice the more risk of developing memory related problems; than other people.”
+According to new research, adults who consume 2100-6000 calories a day have twice the more risk of developing memory-related problems, than other people.”

-“Really?
-Ok.
-The next quality ‘jeerna vastram’ essentially means simple, low-cost but clean dress.
-Students shouldn’t see school as a base for showing off their clothing.
-School is not a fashion place; it is a place for students to enhance their knowledge.
+“Yes, it essentially means simple, low-cost but clean dress.
+Students shouldn’t see school as a base for showing off their clothing or make-up.
+School is not a fashion place for fashion parades; it is a place for students to enhance their knowledge.
 It is a place where you learn, not dress to impress.
-Instead of trying to stand out by buying high end clothes, a student can focus on academic goals and progress.
+Instead of trying to stand out by buying high-end clothes, a student can focus on academic goals and progress.
 Simple dress codes just give students the right to focus on other things.”

 “I understand it perfectly.
 I wish my children also follow this simple dress code.
-If school has a uniform it would be better.
+If the school has a uniform it would be better.
 It will eliminate a possible distraction to the student body.
 It would allow kids to focus more on what is important.
-Now let me know about the six and last quality, Uday…”
+Now let me know about the sixth and last quality, Udayji…”

 “Grih tyagi or Videsh gaman.
-In literal sense it means ready to stay away from home.
-Stay away from sweet home that is away from comfort zone or homely comfort.
+In a literal sense, it means ready to stay away from home.
+Stay away from a sweet home that is away from your comfort zone or homely comfort.
 It teaches a student to detach from enamoring comforts available at one’s parental residence.
 Once you start stepping out of your comfort zone, you’ll find it easier to push your boundaries in the future.”

-“That’s true Uday, you’ll be more productive once you are out of comfort zone.
-Comfort kills productivity because without the sense of unease that comes from having deadlines and expectations, we tend to phone it in and do the minimum required to get by.”
+“That’s true Uday, you’ll be more productive once you are out of your comfort zone.
+Comfort kills productivity because, without the sense of unease that comes from having deadlines and expectations, we tend to phone it in and do the minimum required to get by.”

 “When you are away from home, you deal with life, like a hero!
 You’re better equipped to analyze.
 Spot-on decisions come naturally to you.
 You learn to take risks, you truly grow.
 Your confidence is upped and you feel an elevated sense of accomplishment like never before!”